 When it comes to joining braided line and either mono or fluoro line, we use two basic knots.
-For light tackle fishing we use the Double Uni Knot.
+For light tackle fishing we use the Double Uni Knot (both rank among our top seven fishing knots of all time along with the Pitzen Knot).

 Why do we use the FG Knot?